diantyapitaloka/Campaign-Strategy-Onlineshop/README.md

 ## 🍘🍜🍣 Campaign Strategy of Online Store 🍣🍜🍘

 - Toko A offers a wide range of products, including fashion, electronics, home living, and more.
 Every twin date, the company runs a special campaign featuring a major flash sale promotion and free shipping for all transactions.
+- The core of the campaign is the Flash Sale, a time-bound promotion where high-demand products are offered at steep discounts (often up to 90%).
+These are scheduled in "waves" (e.g., 12 AM, 12 PM, and 8 PM) to create a sense of urgency and encourage repeat visits throughout the day.

 ## 🍘🍜🍣 Problem Goals 🍣🍜🍘